 Many companies offer online sign-up for their screening programs.

-- Enter basic company info
+- Enter basic company information

-- Set up payment method
+- Set up your payment method

 Completing the Required Verifications

-This step is crucial for legal compliance.
+This is a crucial step for legal compliance.

-Common verifications include:
+Common verifications might include:

 - Business license or tax ID